About Padded liners and caps

 Padded liner with sewn pelerine is a perfect additional protection of your head.
-It is used almost with any type of helmet, Liner is made of natural materials.
+It is used almost with any type of helmet.
+Color – black Fabric – cotton This cap is made using technique of stuffing with a soft damping composite Cap thickness – 2 cm (0,8 inches) Pelerine has 2 layers Liner is made of natural materials – cotton or linen.
 It makes perfect set of padded armour together with sleeveless gambeson.
 Different colours are available for order.

 This liner for "Sugar loaf" Helmet is historically correct reproduced model.
 It protects top, forehead, sides, back, and chin part.
 Moreover, it has drawstring to adjust liner thus it would fit both your head and helmet size.
 Liner is required to be installed to the helmet.
 It perfectly fits for armet, burgonet and other type of medieval heltmets, where is a necessaty of chin's protection.
 Standard options are: - staffed with sheet wadding (natural material) - 2 cm thickness - outer shell and liner are made of 100 % natural cotton fabric Different colours are available for order.

 This liner is good to be worn under the Bascinet, Great Bascinet, Barbute or "Sugar Loaf" helmet.
 It requires the installation into the helmet with rivets or by sewing.
 Simple, but historically corrected design of the liner provides with perfect protection during medieval battles, tournaments or trainings.
 The liner is made of 100% natural fabric - cotton or linen, by your regard, and is stuffed with sheet wadding (natural material).